lopspower/CircularImageView/README.md

 LIMITATIONS
 -----

-* The ScaleType is always CENTER_CROP and you'll get an exception if you try to change it.
+* By default the ScaleType is CENTER_CROP.
+You can also used CENTER_INSIDE but the others one are not supported.
 * Enabling adjustViewBounds is not supported as this requires an unsupported ScaleType.

 LINK